cakephp/docs/en/controllers/request-response.rst

     // Get all cookies as an hash
     $cookies = $this->request->getCookieParams();

-    // Get a CookieCollection instance (starting with 3.5.0)
+    // Get a CookieCollection instance
     $cookies = $this->request->getCookieCollection()

 See the :php:class:`Cake\\Http\\Cookie\\CookieCollection` documentation for how